tukwell001/tukwell001/README.md

  💬 Fluent in **Bash**, **YAML**, and cloud-native tools 🔒 Focused on **reliability, security, and cost optimization** 🧰 I love documenting systems and sharing knowledge with my team

+ 𝗟𝗲𝘀𝘀𝗼𝗻𝘀 𝗟𝗲𝗮𝗿𝗻𝗲𝗱
+ • How to structure reusable Terraform modules
+ • Managing remote state and locking properly
+ • How to debug Terraform effectively
+ • Automating app bootstrap so instances are production-ready on launch